 We’ve shown you how to calculate (and interpret) pour costs.
-And we’ve discussed a variety of ways to improve the profitability of your beverage program.
+And we’ve discussed ways to improve the profitability of your beverage program.
 But how do you know if there’s substantial room to improve that profitability?
 What pour costs should you be targeting?

 A handful of industry figures have argued that bar industry pour costs should hover in the 18-24% range; others cite 20% as a useful target.
 These estimates are problematic for two reasons.

-The first is that a business’ total pour cost is always dependent on the balance of product categories that it sells.
-For example, spirits and cocktails almost always sell at lower pour costs than wines do, so, if you run a wine-heavy bar, then your cumulative expected pour cost may well differ from industry standards.
+The first is that a business’ total pour cost depends on the balance of product categories that it sells.
+For example, spirits and cocktails almost always sell at lower pour costs than wines do.
+If you run a wine-heavy bar, then your cumulative expected pour cost may differ from industry standards.

-The second issue with these targets is that they are usually based on individuals’ anecdotal experiences within the industry.
-Few, if any, data-driven analyses of pour costs exist.
-And while some observers say that an individual bar’s historical metrics are the only reliable benchmark for an “ideal” pour cost, it is hard to argue that a bar’s operations are efficient when its comparable peers are achieving much higher profit margins.
+The second issue with these targets is that they’re based on individuals’ anecdotal industry experiences.
+Very few data-driven analyses of pour costs exist.
+And while some observers say that an individual bar’s historical metrics are the only reliable benchmark for an “ideal” pour cost, it’s hard to argue that a bar’s operations are efficient when its comparable peers are achieving much higher profit margins.

-We took an empirical look at our customers’ profitability data to find out what pour costs bars and restaurants are achieving in reality.
-We then drilled down by product category and program size to get better-tailored estimates for your bar.
+We took an empirical look at our customers’ profitability data to find what pour costs bars and restaurants are achieving in reality.
+We then drilled down by product category and business size to get better-tailored estimates for your bar.
 Let’s take a look at what we found.

 Of course, we know that the size of a bar changes the operational realities of managing its beverage program, and that one of these size-dependent factors may be pour cost.
 So, we’ve segmented our data by each bar’s annual sales to see how much the pour cost distribution changes as a result.